zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Done

 You now have your first application deployed to Heroku.
 The next step is to deploy your own application.
-If you're interested in reading more you can read more about [Ruby on Heroku at the Devcenter](https://devcenter.heroku.com/categories/ruby).
+If you're interested in reading more you can read more about [Ruby on Heroku at the Dev Center](https://devcenter.heroku.com/categories/ruby).